rickmurdock/notes/FrontEnd/CreatingHTMLFormsAndInspectingYourCode.md

 ## Label

 Labels allow us to provide semantic text names for inputs to users.
 Often, inputs will be accompanied by some text to tell you what the input is for.
-That accompanying text is a label element.
+That accompanying text is a `label` element.

-Labels have the for attribute that should be set to connect them to the appropriate input.
-The for attribute can be set to the id of an input element (other elements as well) to increase usability.
-Once the for attribute has been set to the same value as the id of an input control, it will shift focus to that element when it is clicked.
+Labels have the `for` attribute that should be set to connect them to the appropriate `input`.
+The `for` attribute can be set to the `id` of an input element (other elements as well) to increase usability.
+Once the `for` attribute has been set to the same value as the `id` of an input control, it will shift focus to that element when it is clicked.

-The following code sample shows how to mark up a label and a related input.
-Notice that the for attribute of the label matches the id attribute of the text input.
+The following code sample shows how to mark up a label and a related `input`.
+Notice that the `for` attribute of the `label` matches the `id` attribute of the text `input`.

 ```html
 <!-- The label `for` attribute connects it to the following input -->